Saturday, January 17, 2009

 So, unfortunately, this will delay her move back to Rusk, so we'll be here for a little bit more.

 Right now, Isabella is actually feeling a little better.
-She atIMG_0750e a little bit (but threw it up a little later), and is now playing a game with Julianne.
+She ate a little bit (but threw it up a little later), and is now playing a game with Julianne.
 Also amazingly, her right hand continues to gain more flexibility.
 Although she is able to close her hand, it is difficult for her to open her hand (especially Mr. Thumb, as we like to call him).
 But today, she is able to hold her right hand wide open, including Mr. Thumb, and give me a high five!

 Sunday, January 11, 2009